ironslugg/ggpo/doc/DevelopmentGuide.md

 ## Using State and Inputs for Synchronization

 Each player in a GGPO networked game has a complete copy of your game running.
-GGPO needs to keep both copies of the game state in sync to ensure that both players are experiencing the same game.
+GGPO needs to keep both copies of the game state in sync to ensure that both players are experiencing the s

+ame game.
 It would be much too expensive to send an entire copy of the game state between players every frame.
 Instead GGPO sends the players’ inputs to each other and has each player step the game forward.
 In order for this to work, your game engine must meet three criteria:

 - The game simulation must be fully deterministic.
 That is, for any given game state and inputs, advancing the game state by exactly 1 frame must result in identical game states for all players.
 - The game state must be fully encapsulated and serializable.